thischrisblack/transmitter/README.md

 This is a first-draft public deployment of this app, and there is _much_ to do.

-- Convert as much as possible to function components, using HOC to manage state.

 - Write many tests.

-- Clean up CSS.

 - Full documentation, including Firebase setup, NPM installation, and feature overview.

 - My own content and use case is fairly baked-in, and I'd like to separate that to make it more immediately flexible for open-source use.

-- Install react-helmet for meta tag generation.

 - Make the images and sound files lazy-load.